district10/blog/_posts/post-0074-qt-design-patterns.md

+---
-% Introduction to Design Patterns in C++ with Qt
+title: Introduction to Design Patterns in C++ with Qt
-% TANG ZhiXiong
-% 2015-12-08
+date: 2015-12-08
+key-words:
+tags:
+    - cpp
+    - qt
+    - design pattern
+    - code
+...

 Introduction to Design Patterns in C++ with Qt
 ==============================================